 \section{Abstract}

-We investigate layer codes, a family of three-dimensional stabilizer codes that can achieve optimal scaling of code parameters and a polynomial energy barrier, as candidates for self-correcting quantum memories.
+We investigate layer codes, a family of three-dimensional stabilizer codes that achieves optimal scaling of code parameters and energy barrier, as candidates for self-correcting quantum memories.
 First, we introduce two decoding algorithms for layer codes with provable guarantees for local stochastic and adversarial noise, respectively.
-We then prove that layer codes constitute partially self-correcting quantum memories which outperform previously analyzed models such as the cubic code and the welded solid code.
+We then prove that layer codes constitute partially self-correcting quantum memories which outperform previously analyzed models such as the cubic and welded solid codes.
 Notably, we argue that partial self-correction without the requirement of efficient decoding is more common than expected, as it arises solely from a diverging energy barrier.
 This draws a sharp distinction between partially self-correcting systems and partially self-correcting memories.
 Another novel aspect of our work is an analysis of layer codes constructed from random Calderbank–Shor–Steane codes.
-We show that these random layer codes have optimal scaling (up to logarithmic corrections) of code parameters and a polynomial energy barrier.
+We show that these random layer codes have optimal scaling (up to logarithmic corrections) of code parameters and energy barrier.
 Finally, we present numerical studies of their memory times and report behavior consistent with partial self-correction.